Bone Grafting for Dental Implants: Types, Risks, & Recovery

 • Brush your teeth with a soft-bristled toothbrush, and avoid the wound area.

-• Use warm compress (heating pad or warm washcloth) after 24 hours to help reduce the swelling.
+• Use a warm compress (heating pad or warm washcloth) after 24 hours to help reduce the swelling.

 • Return gradually to your normal diet, unless otherwise directed.